Altua/docs/policies/privacy-policy.md

 - **AI functionality.** When you use AI features, the slide, spreadsheet, text, or other content you submit to the feature is transmitted to Grunt and, where applicable, to the AI service providers we use, in order to generate the requested output.
 - **Content distribution.** When you use features that distribute or share content on your behalf, the content you choose to distribute is transmitted to Grunt and delivered to the recipients or destinations you select.

 Content submitted to these features is processed only to deliver the requested functionality and is handled in accordance with this Privacy Policy and our agreements with sub-processors.
+We do not use the content you submit to these features to train AI models, and our AI sub-processors are contractually prohibited from doing so.

+Submitted content is retained only for as long as necessary to deliver the requested output and is then deleted from Grunt's systems.
+Content delivered through content-distribution features is, by its nature, transmitted to the recipients or destinations you select; once delivered, those recipients retain whatever copies they receive.

 These features are opt-in: no customer content is sent to Grunt unless you choose to use a feature that requires it.

 ### Error Reporting